jnjugun3/final-project/README.md

 #### 📤 **Outputs Generated**

-Inside the `results/` folder:
+Inside the results/<input_name>/ folder:

 results/
-├── aa/                     # aligned amino acids
+├── aa/                 # Amino-acid alignments
-├── nt_backtranslated/      # aligned codon-aware nucleotides
+├── input/              # Copy of input FASTA
-├── stats/                  # codon_stats.csv
+├── logs/               # Run logs and parameters
-├── plots/                  # PNG figures
+├── nt_backtranslated/  # Codon-aware nucleotide alignments
-├── logs/                   # pipeline logs
+├── plots/              # All generated plots
-└── input/                  # copy of user input
+└── stats/              # codon_stats.csv and statistics

 📚 **References**

-I used AI to assist  with all python sctipts , all debugging and modification was done by me.
+I used AI to assist with refining Python code.
+All debugging and modifications, were done by me.

 #### 🎓 **Author**